Ozzie Albies Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

+- The Pirates pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 20th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.51).

-- Pirates pitchers combine to give up 149 home runs (1.1 per game), the second-fewest in baseball.
+- Pirates pitchers combine to give up the third-fewest home runs in baseball (151 total, 1.1 per game).

-- In his last time out on Saturday against the St. Louis Cardinals, the right-hander went six innings, giving up one earned run while surrendering five hits.
+- In his most recent outing on Sunday against the St. Louis Cardinals, the righty threw 3 2/3 innings, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.